Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 ## Important functions for PrestaShop
 * Seamless and fast integration of the payment module
-* Easy configuration for all payment methods
+* Easy configuration of all local and international payment methods
 * One platform for all relevant payment types and related services
 * More than 50 fraud prevention modules integrated to prevent risk in real-time
 * Comprehensive affiliate system with automated split conversion of transaction on revenue sharing